Monadic-DNA/Explorer/BLOCKCHAIN_PAYMENTS.md

 ## Overview

 GWASifier Premium now uses a **database-free, blockchain-based payment system**.
-Users pay with ETH or USDC from their connected wallet, and subscription status is verified on-chain using Alchemy's indexer API + CoinGecko historical prices.
+Users pay with ETH or USDC from their connected wallet, and subscription status is verified on-chain using Alchemy's indexer API + Alchemy Prices API historical prices.

 ## How It Works